mhauri/blogposts/proper-magento2-composer-setup/item.md

 * Only the project files under version control
 * Easily identify on local installations which files belong to the repo and which ones are installed by composer

-These goals are very important in order to keep the repository light weight, well organised and simple for developers to know which files are under VCS.
+These goals are very important in order to keep the repository light weight, well organized and simple for developers to know which files are under VCS.

 That said, we will want something like in this image.